The Hilbert Series and the Flavor Invariants of the 3HDM: Conclusion

 Secondly, we have presented an approach to a systematic classification of invariant operators built from the parameters of the 3HDM.
 Using these methods, we explicitly constructed a basis of independent invariant operators up to $\mathcal{O}(\lambda^3)$ in the quartic coupling.
 However, in the special case of invariants containing no $\mathbf{27}$ fields, the results are obtained to arbitrary order in the quartic coupling $\lambda$.
 While the complete classification of invariants at arbitrary order is straightforward, the operators identified here are expected to already capture the most phenomenologically relevant structures.
 In particular, they provide the necessary building blocks for the applications in 3HDM phenomenology and model building at low order in $\lambda$.

+{Finally, we applied our basis of invariant operators to begin the construction of CP-even and CP-odd invariants.
+We explicitly constructed CP-even and CP-odd combinations for invariants involving up to four fields and described how this procedure naturally extends to invariants of higher degree. }

 Several directions for future work naturally follow from our analysis.
 Firstly, one important extension would be the systematic construction of higher-order invariant operators beyond $\mathcal{O}(\lambda^3)$, which would further clarify the structure of the invariant ring of the 3HDM.
 We estimate there are roughly over 2000 more independent $U(1)_1\times U(1)_2$ invariants to arbitrary order in $\lambda$.

-Furthermore, it would be interesting to determine the syzygies, or relations among the 3HDM invariants, in order to reveal the algebraic structure of the parameter space.
+{An important remaining problem is the determination of the syzygies among the generators of the invariant ring.
+While the Hilbert series determines the counting of independent invariants and our explicit construction provides a basis through $\mathcal O(\lambda^3)$, the syzygies are required for a complete description of the invariant ring.
+Determining these relations would therefore be a necessary step toward a full characterization of the 3HDM parameter space in terms of basis-invariant quantities. }

 Another interesting direction would be to search for a more transparent or compact representation of the invariant operators identified here, which in their current form are somewhat cumbersome.
 It would be useful to discover a more efficient method for representing these invariants.